jorinvo/me/content/post/follow-the-dirty-money-code-challenge.md

 ---
 date: 2017-02-07T15:16:56+01:00
 summary: |
-  Link to a new code challenge
+  This is the link to the latest code challenge.
 title: "Code Challenge: Follow the Dirty Money"
 ---